In Praise of Polytheism: Background

-Several German-speaking philosophers in the 20th century addressed concerns about the meaning of life in the contemporary world by discussing modernity in religious terms.
+Several German-speaking philosophers in the 20th century addressed concerns about meaning in the contemporary world by discussing modernity in religious terms.
 They were inspired by the secularisation theorem associated with Carl Schmitt and Karl Löwith, which posits that there is a continuity between theology and secular politics or science.
 Schmitt discussed this under the label of political theology, which he summarised by writing that "all significant concepts of the modern theory of the state are secularized theological concepts".

 The philosophers engaged in these discussions varied in their approaches and solutions to the problems they identified.
 Jacob Taubes and Gershom Scholem viewed the ancient Gnostic worldview as a precedent for modern nihilism, and embraced it; especially Taubes, who initiated discussions about modernity and Gnosticism with his book Occidental Eschatology (1947), identified as a modern Gnostic, considered the world to be illegitimate, and wished to see it end in an apocalyptic destruction.
 Schmitt, Eric Voegelin, Hans Jonas, Hans Blumenberg and Odo Marquard, on the other hand, wanted to legitimise the world as it is and overcome the Gnostic rejection of the world.

 Marquard (1928–2015) was a professor of philosophy at the University of Giessen.
 He thought it was crucial to recognise human finitude, promoted philosophical scepticism and pluralism, and opposed the absolutism found in German idealism.
 He was against the search for first principles and foundational philosophies, because he was convinced they inevitably end up in conflict with a reality that will fail to meet their demands.
 Without a monopolistic power in the form of a founding principle, Marquard thought the individual will be able to live in contingency and in freedom, because there is a plurality of possibilities.

 Marquard believed a lack of meaning in the modern world had resulted in cultural and intellectual decay, and that the solution was to rediscover systems of meaning from the ancient world, notably polytheism.
 His intellectual combination of modernity and polytheism was preceded by the sociologist Max Weber, who in the 1910s had written that life in the modern world, with its different choices and ultimate subordination to fate, could be understood as a form of disenchanted polytheism.
 Weber wrote that this situation made ancient Greece a suitable place to look for models for a modern way of life.
 Another precursor was the Christian theologian Erik Peterson, who had discussed the possibility of polytheism as a political theology in his essay "Monotheism as a Political Problem" (1935).
 Marquard adopted Friedrich Nietzsche's view that the end of religious monotheism marked the beginning of modernity.